 Avoid arrangements that look like employment in substance: one full-time client, fixed hours, daily direction by a manager, mandatory attendance, exclusivity, client equipment, no commercial risk, and integration into the client's ordinary staff structure can all increase classification risk.
 A written service contract helps, but it does not override the real working pattern.

 Cameroon's Labour Code applies to labour relations between wage-earners and employers.
-The ILO NATLEX English text defines a worker as a person who undertakes to place services, for remuneration, under the direction and control of another person.
+The International Labour Organization (ILO) NATLEX text of Cameroon's Labour Code defines a worker as a person who undertakes to place services, for remuneration, under the direction and control of another person.
 That direction-and-control concept is important: a freelancer is more defensible when they control how services are performed, use their own tools, invoice for defined deliverables, carry some commercial risk, can serve more than one client, and are not managed like ordinary staff.

 Misclassification risk rises when a freelancer works full-time for one client, follows fixed employee-style hours, reports to a manager day to day, uses client equipment, is integrated into internal teams, cannot subcontract or refuse work, and has no independent business identity.
 That can create tax, labour, social-security, and termination exposure for the client and uncertainty for the freelancer.